 Things To Expect From Your Checkup

+The first thing to expect from a physical checkup is a thorough examination.
 Physical examinations usually include assessing any symptoms associated with diseases or problems related to your heart, lungs, bones, muscles, blood circulation, and other major body systems such as your hearing.
 Of course, you can always learn more about it by doing online research.

-Physical examinations assess your heart rate, blood pressure, breathing capacity, coordination/balance, muscle tone, sensation in certain areas such as extremities, and scalp along with reflexes in several major joints all over your body.
+Physical examinations assess your heart rate, blood pressure, breathing capacity, coordination/balance, muscle tone, and sensation in certain areas such as extremities, and scalp along with reflexes in several major joints all over your body.
 Physicals can check the full range of motion you have at each joint as well as the presence of any lumps or abnormalities on different parts of your body.

 This includes all kinds of information related to your general health, whether or not it has been diagnosed by a doctor previously or self-reported by yourself.
 Information such as your family history, allergies, current medications being taken, types of supplements being consumed, surgeries that have been done or are being planned, and previous illnesses.
 This is to help your doctor identify any issues that may be related to these factors, which could affect your exercise routine adversely.